-Pilomatricoma is an uncommon, harmless, skin lesion derived from hair matrix cells.
+Pilomatricoma is an uncommon, harmless, hair follicle tumour derived from hair matrix cells.
 It is also spelled ‘pilomatrixoma’, and sometimes known as ‘calcifying epithelioma of Malherbe’.

 Pilomatricoma is most often diagnosed in young children but may also affect adults.
 Single skin-coloured or purplish lesions arise on the head and neck, but they may occur on any site.
 They are characterised by calcification within the lesion, which makes it feel hard and bony, and often results in an angulated shape (the ‘tent’ sign).

 Complications of pilomatricoma are rare.
-However, occasionally they grow to giant size (several centimetres in diameter), and pilomatrical carcinoma (cancer) has been very rarely reported.
+However, occasionally they grow to giant size (several centimetres in diameter), and pilomatrix carcinoma (cancer) has been very rarely reported.

 A few cases have been reported of multiple pilomatricomas in association with the rare neurological condition myotonic dystrophy.
 Individual cases have also been reported of pilomatricomas arising in patients with a variety of other genetic disorders.
 The vast majority are not associated with any other abnormality.